 Is your goal to make the space to feel brighter, more open, unique?
 Making less expensive changes, like fresh paint or new spindles can completely change the feel of a staircase—and the living space that surrounds it, making a house feel like a home.

 Simple updates may be manageable using money set aside in a savings account, and avoiding taking on debt to pay for renovations is always ideal.
-But for larger upgrades to something like a staircase, extra funding might be necessary.
+But for larger upgrades to something like a staircase remodel, extra funding might be necessary.
 A home improvement loan could be the thing that makes it possible for your staircase to become a showcase.

 SoFi offers unsecured, fixed-rate personal loans that offer lower interest rates than you’ll typically find with credit cards.
 Checking your rate takes just two minutes.

 SoFi Loan Products